 Team members are expected, after being trained, to:

-- Be able to responsibly fulfill above duties
+- Be able to responsibly fulfill duties listed above.

-Select team members may also be assigned to specialty camps and/or Trip Camps, which include: Creative Spirit Camp (this camp gives campers opportunity to participate in drama, dance, musical theater, visual arts, and worship band); Suwannee River Trip, and Wilderness Week (a week of outdoor activities like rock climbing, rappelling, white water rafting, hiking, caving, etc.).
+Select team members may also be assigned to specialty camps and/or Trip Camps, which include: Creative Spirit Camp (this camp gives campers opportunity to participate in drama, dance, musical theater, visual arts, and worship band).

 What are the benefits of being a Team member?